 Share your plans ahead of time: A healthy co-parenting relationship starts with open and honest communication.
 It’s always a good idea to provide your proposed travel plans to your former spouse well in advance of your trip, says Boutet.
 The plan should include the dates of travel, the mode of transportation, including flight or train itinerary and details, the address and phone number of where you will be staying, and how to reach the children throughout your travels.
 For example, if you’ve been exploring your holiday rentals options, tell you ex to keep them informed so they know what sort of trip you’re planning.
 If you’ve found a hotel you want to book, again, tell your ex-partner.

 Be prepared: The last thing you want to endure on vacation is any stress or complications from unexpected hiccups.
 Remember the obvious like strollers, and make sure you have a good one that can fold away easily for transportation.
 Also remember to pack your kids’ passports, birth certificates and health insurance cards.
 Depending on the country you’re traveling to, you may need to apply for a visa.
 For example, traveling to America for a holiday usually requires tourists to have a DS-160 visa.
 Be sure to have checked that out beforehand.
 You will also need to get a travel note signed in advance expressing your ex’s permission in writing.
 The Government of Canada has sample letters available here.
-Occasionally a border guard will ask for a notarized letter, so if you’re nervous about that, you might want to go the extra mile and see a notary public.
+Occasionally a border guard will ask for a notarized letter, so if you’re nervous about that, you might want to go the extra mile and see a notary public who offers this service.